Yezo/server/README.md

 # Purpose

-This project is to help me learn more about MySQL, SQL statements, their interactions in a Node.js and Express environment, and testing javascript with Jest.
+This project is to help me learn more about:

+- MySQL
+- Jes
+- SQL Statements
+- MySQL in a Node.js and Express environment
+- Testing Javascript code (maybe some TDD?)